-Join THRIVE in for a conversation with Jim Poss, CEO of Modifi, Inc. and Founder of BigBelly Solar.
-A seasoned entrepreneur, Jim has dedicated his career to leveraging renewable energy and technology for good.
-In this conversation we’ll discuss mindsets for innovation and the Internet of Things, growing ideas into successful companies, and lessons learned navigating change.
+A seasoned entrepreneur, Jim Poss has dedicated his career to leveraging renewable energy and technology for good.
+In a conversation with THRIVE, Jim discusses mindsets for innovation and the Internet of Things, growing ideas into successful companies, and lessons learned navigating change.

 Prior to Modifi, Jim founded BigBelly Solar.
 Jim and his team built BigBelly Solar into a global leader in waste management by applying renewable energy and cellular communication to the complex and expensive process of waste collection.
 Over ten years and five product generations, BigBelly brought operational efficiency and environmental benefits to customers — municipalities, colleges, and universities — in 50 US states and more than 50 countries.
 BigBelly has been recognized by Time, Newsweek, Business Week, Discovery Channel and many more as a leading innovator in the environmental field.
 BigBelly was the world’s first IoT company (Internet of Trash).